A robust empirical relationship between speed and turbulence energy in the near-Earth solar wind: Results

 Fig. \ref{fig:pdf}(a) shows probability density functions (PDFs) of \(\log Z^2\) for the ambient and CME intervals.
 Although our focus remains on the former, we note that the CME distribution is shifted to larger \(Z^2\) and has a mean that is \(\sim40\%\) greater than that for the ambient intervals, which is qualitatively consistent with a recent study by \cite{Good2023ApJ}.
 Both PDFs have large variance and appear to follow log-normal distributions \citep[i.e., \(\log Z^2\) is normally distributed;][]{Limpert2001Biosci}, as is often the case with turbulence properties observed in the heliosphere \citep[e.g.,][]{Burlaga2000JGR,padhye2001JGR,Ruiz2014SoPh,Pradata2025ApJ,Chhiber2025MNRAS}.
 A best-fit log-normal to the blue PDF shows very good agreement.
 Fig. \ref{fig:pdf}(b) is discussed below.

 Fig. \ref{fig:2dhist} shows colormaps of two-dimensional (2D) joint histograms of \(V\) paired with three turbulent quantities.
-A clear positive correlation is apparent between mean speed and the two turbulence energies, \(Z^2\) and \(b^2\).
+A clear positive correlation is evident between mean speed and the two turbulence energies, \(Z^2\) and \(b^2\).
 The Pearson correlation coefficients (PCCs) between \(V\) and \(\log Z^2\) and \(\log b^2\) are 0.59 and 0.56, respectively.
+We have similarly evaluated the relationship between the absolute value of the mean magnetic field and \(Z^2\), but the correlation is rather weak (\(\sim -0.04\)).
 Empirical fits to three different functions are shown, with fit parameters specified in Table \ref{tab:fit_paramas}.
-The quadratic and linear fits hardly differ in the core of the distribution, and the former has the lowest mean-squared error of three (unsurprisingly, with its three free parameters).
+The quadratic and linear fits hardly differ in the core of the distribution, and the former has the lowest mean-squared error of the three (unsurprisingly, with its three free parameters).
 The ratio of velocity and magnetic fluctuation energies, called the Alfv\'en ratio (\(r_A = v^2/b^2\)), indicates relatively smaller variation compared with the turbulence energies; its mean changes from \(\sim 0.4\) in slow wind \( (V\lesssim500 ~\kmps) \) to \(\sim0.6\) at faster wind speeds, consistent with previous studies \citep{bruno2013LRSP}.

-In addition to \(Z^2\), we have also shown the fit of \(b^2\) to \(V\) and the joint distribution of \(r_A\) and \(V\), since energetic-particle diffusion coefficients are usually expressed in terms of \(b^2\) \citep[e.g.,][]{Engelbrecht2022SSR}.
-In our suggested approach, the latter quantity can either be obtained from the \(Z^2\) fit to \(V\) by specifying \(r_A\) \citep[as is commonly done in studies that apply solar wind models to CR/SEP transport; e.g.,][]{guo2016ApJ,chhiber2017ApJS230}, or directly from the \(b^2\) fit to \(V\).
+In addition to \(Z^2\), we have also shown fits of \(b^2\) to \(V\), and the joint distribution of \(r_A\) and \(V\), since energetic-particle diffusion coefficients are usually expressed in terms of \(b^2\) \citep[e.g.,][]{Engelbrecht2022SSR}.
+In studies that apply solar wind models to CR/SEP transport, \(b^2\) is commonly obtained from \(Z^2\) by assuming a value for \(r_A\) \citep[e.g.,][]{guo2016ApJ,chhiber2017ApJS230}.
+Our suggested approach would directly obtain \(b^2\) from \(V\) by means of the quadratic fit in Table \ref{tab:fit_paramas}.
+The performance of this model is further evaluated in Fig. \ref{fig:time1}, below.
 Note that this approach will yield the magnetic fluctuation energy in Alfv\'en units, which can then be converted to magnetic-field units using (readily available) density data.
+Note also that we have performed a similar analysis of \textit{Wind} observations \citep{Wilson2021RevGeophs}, finding consistent results and further reinforcing their robustness.

 For a statistical comparison of the model-generated values with the observed \(Z^2\), we plot the PDFs of the two in Fig. \ref{fig:pdf}(b); model values are computed from the mean speed of each interval using the quadratic fit (Table \ref{tab:fit_paramas}).
 Consistent with the observations, the model produces log-normally distributed \(Z^2\), with a sample mean that is nearly identical to that of the observations.
 Modeled values have a notably smaller spread, with a standard deviation that is half of the observed value.